 (PBNSG) Plant Based Nutrition Support Group was born

-I decided to put a small ad in the local paper inviting anyone who was interested in hearing my story to come to my home for a meeting.
+I decided to put a small ad in the local paper inviting anyone interested in hearing my story to come to my home for a meeting.
 The ad looked something like this.

 I would like to share my experience with any person in our community who may be considering a nutritional change before pills or procedures.
 Who should consider this type of nutritional change?
 Any person who has had bypass surgery and hopes that a change in eating habits may prevent additional surgery.
 Any person who is in need of bypass surgery but would like to change their diet to whole food plant-based in hopes of not needing surgery (like me).
 Any person whose family has a history of heart disease and wishes to alter their current diet to possibly avoid health issues down the road.
 Any person with type 2 diabetes.
 Any person who would like to try a weight loss program that does not starve you and is sustainable.